 for special experiences

-This type of assistance is required by passengers with special physical or mental conditions.
+These assistances are required by passengers with special physical or mental conditions.

-During boarding, disembarking or during a flight.
+During boarding, disembarking or during the flight.

-¿Where to request or notify of this assistance?
+Where to request or notify this assistance?

 Passengers with special assistance needs